 It will likely not come as a surprise that there are significant risks to investing in cannabis stocks.
 Some of these risks are similar to the risks an investor would face in any hot, new, or volatile sector.
 Other risks are completely unique to the marijuana industry.

 Either way, investors should know what they’re getting into.
 A good strategy to deploy when dealing with high-risk investments like cannabis stocks is to only invest what you can afford to lose.
+Active Investing with SoFi makes it easy to get started investing commission free in cannabis stocks and ETFs.

 Here’s a closer look at some of those risks: